What constitutes a low-risk baseball card investment? Essentially, it’s a card that is unlikely to lose money anytime soon.

 1986 Barry Bonds Topps Traded Tiffany #11T

-As such, a number of collectors shy away from the Bonds RC from ‘86, despite the addition of a Tiffany version, which was sold in a comparatively limited number, offering higher quality cards compared to the base release.
+As such, several collectors shy away from the Bonds RC from ‘86, despite the addition of a Tiffany version, which was sold in a comparatively limited number, offering higher quality cards compared to the base release.

 1982 Cal Ripken Topps Traded #98T